ChimentiMatt/movie-rating-predictor-machine-learning/README.md

 #### ❌ Cons:
 - Slower training time compared to Linear Regression
 - Harder to interpret than a single decision tree

 ---

-## 🔍 What Does This Program Do?

-1. Collects and preprocesses movie and rating data
-2. Extracts relevant features (e.g., user rating history, movie genres, release year)
-3. Trains either a **Linear Regression** or **Random Forest Regressor** model
-4. Uses the trained model to predict how a user would rate a specific movie
-5. Outputs accuracy metrics like **MSE (Mean Squared Error)** and **R² Score**

-By comparing the two models, users can analyze which approach works best for predicting movie ratings.

----